Skip to main content

 Learn more about blood tests

-Your first medical session is a chance to share your experiences and discuss medication options.
+Your first medical session is a chance to share your experiences and discuss options for gender-affirming hormone treatment.

-Afterwards, your clinician will create a treatment plan and, where appropriate, prescribe medication in line with your goals and international best-practice guidelines.
+Afterwards, your clinician will create a care plan and, where appropriate, prescribe medication in line with your goals and international best-practice guidelines.

 Depending on the type of medication, you can either:

-• Collect it from your local pharmacy using a digital token, or
+• Collect it from your local pharmacy using a digital token

 • Have it delivered to your home.